tschmutzer/kmasker/README.md

 This visualisation can be used for comparative inspection of two constructed Kmasker output files (occ).
 Keep in mind that only sequences are compared that are present in both files.
 The visualisation illustrates which sequences are the most different based on k-mer frequencies (e.g. to study two species by comparing the correpsonding WGS data).

-### [EXPLORE]:

-The explore module provides additional functionality for downstream analysisi e.g. vizualisations or annotation.

 #### EXPLORE - ANNOTATION